tray3j/finmodel_dev/DEVELOPMENT.md

 - Clear separation of logic from assumptions to enable robust sensitivity and simulation capabilities
 - Native time period handling
+- convenient case and scenario handling
+- assumption sensitivity and simulation capability
+- robust to new logic and input dimensions after initialization
+- traceability support from output to inputs
 - Supports significantly larger data input sizes (slows down only at the gigabyte level instead of megabytes)
 - Ability to implement much more scalable testing and correctness checking
 - nearly limitless customizability of logic and data input